 When applying for a UN Internship?

-Firstly, it should be borne in mind that the intern recruitment and selection process is highly decentralized between the numerous organizations that make up the UN System.
+Firstly, it should be borne in mind that the intern recruitment and selection process is highly decentralized among the numerous organizations that make up the UN System.

 Therefore, the application period, and other details related to a specific vacancy, or internship program, may vary.
 Generally speaking, there are four most common types of application period for the internship programs: a) applications always open; b) applications open on demand; c) applications by season and d) mixed applications.
 Further details about each of these will be provided below.